 Regarding C), comments received on the 1st round that it should be made clear in what condition for higher power configurations to be considered as completed.
 The modification below intends to address the 1st round comment.
 Please further check whether it is agreeable.

-C) A band combination configuration can only be considered as completed when the fallback configuration is completed and specified in advance or at the same meeting.
-It is the responsibility of the proponent to ensure the status of the fallback mode configuration.
-Rapporteurs and other companies are encouraged to check the status of the fallback configuration once the higher
+C) A higher power band combination configuration can be considered as completed only when the fallback configuration and the corresponding next level power class band combination configurations are completed and specified in advance or at the same meeting.
+It is the responsibility of the proponent to ensure the status of the fallback mode configuration and the corresponding next level power class band combination configuration.
+Rapporteurs and other companies are encouraged to check the status of the fallback configuration and the corresponding next level power class band combination configuration once the higher